totalnoMartina/irish-macrame/README.md

 By forking the GitHub Repository you will be able to make a copy of the original repository on your own GitHub account allowing you to view and/or make changes without affecting the original repository by using the following steps:

-1. Log in to GitHub and locate the [GitHub Repository](repo here???)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/totalnoMartina/irish-macrame)
-2. Above the Repository code just above the "Settings" button on the menu, locate the "Fork" button.
+2. In the same line as the name of your repository, on the right side there are a few buttons, locate the "Fork" button and click on it
 3. You should now have a copy of the original repository in your GitHub account.

 ## Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](repo here???)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/totalnoMartina/irish-macrame)
 2. Under the repository name, click "Clone or download".
 3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
 4. Open commandline interface on your computer